Mwalungwa/Mwalungwa/README.md

 - 👋 Hi, I’m Ian Makongo
 - 👀 I’m interested in about anything that helps me learn and gain experience😄😄.
 - 🌱 I’m currently learning website development and advancing in python on udemy.
-Am also undertaking a degree in Computing and information systems.
+- I have undertaken a degree in Computing and information systems.
 - 💞️ I’m looking to collaborate on projects that will help me in my learning while still making some earnings.
 - 📫 How to reach me - ianmwalungwa39@gmail.com